 Chapter 4 – Money Makes the World Goes Round

-- To make this magic happen, the Company uses the services of a third-party payment provider (Provider).
-Payment is made to Provider via payment into the gigl Platform.
+- To make the payment magic happen, the Company uses the services of a third-party payment provider (Provider).

-- As a Job-Giver your payment contract is with the Provider.
-As the Job-Seeker your payment contract is with the Job-Giver.
+- As an Employer your payment contract is with the Provider.
+As the Gigler your payment contract is with the Employer.
 In the event that something goes wrong with payment, you need to refer to your Service Agreement to establish where responsibility lies.
-The Company may assist the Parties resolving any issue however, ultimately, it isn’t liable for not being paid the correct amount or at all.
+The Company may assist the Parties resolving any issue however, ultimately, it isn’t liable for non-payment of the correct amount or at all.

-- Again, as the Company is not a party to any contract between the Job-Giver and the Job-Seeker, the Users themselves are responsible for paying any relevant taxes.
+- Again, as the Company is not a party to any contract between the Employer and the Gigler, the Users themselves are responsible for paying any relevant taxes and contributions.

 - The Provider’s Terms and Conditions are incorporated into these Terms of Service.
 You should read these carefully.

 - Any claim a User has for overpayment/non-payment is against the Provider and/or the User.
 Not against the Company.
-If you feel that payment should have been made (but hasn’t), you should contact the Provider immediately, attaching evidence of the payment release instruction from the gigl Platform.
+If you feel that payment should have been made but hasn’t, you should contact the Provider and/or Employer attaching evidence of the payment release instruction from the gigl Platform, e.g. a screenshot.